benbalter/add-to-org-demo/README.md

 For more information, see the [add-to-org documentation](https://github.com/benbalter/add-to-org).

+## Developing locally

+To set up your local development environment, clone the repo and run `script/bootstrap`.
+You'll need a working Ruby install.

+## Running the server

+The app is designed to be deployed to places like Heroku or CloudFoundry.
+To run the server locally, run `script/server`.

 ## Running tests

 This demo app includes an example test to confirm that your validation method works.
 The test lives in the `/spec` folder and will need to be customized to your app.
-To run the tests, run `script/cibuild`.
+To run the tests, run `script/cibuild` or configure Travis CI to test your repo with the included `.travis.yml` file.